Falstaff (opera): Act 3

 Fenton arrives at the oak tree and sings of his happiness ("Dal labbro il canto estasiato vola" / "From my lips, a song of ecstasy flies") ending with "Lips that are kissed lose none of their allure."
 Nannetta enters to finish the line with "Indeed, they renew it, like the moon."
 The women arrive and disguise Fenton as a monk, telling him that they have arranged to spoil Ford's and Caius's plans.
 Nannetta, as the Fairy Queen, instructs her helpers ("Sul fil d'un soffio etesio" / "On the breath of a fragrant breeze, fly, nimble spirits") before all the characters arrive on the scene.
 Falstaff's attempted love scene with Alice is interrupted by the announcement that witches are approaching, and the men, disguised as elves and fairies, soundly thrash Falstaff.
 In the middle of the beating, he recognizes Bardolfo in disguise.
 The joke is over, and Falstaff acknowledges that he has received his due.
 Ford announces that a wedding will ensue.
 Caius and the Queen of the Fairies enter.
 A second couple, also in masquerade, ask Ford to deliver the same blessing for them as well.
 Ford conducts the double ceremony.
 Caius finds that instead of Nannetta, his bride is the disguised Bardolfo, and Ford has unwittingly blessed the marriage of Fenton and Nannetta.
 Ford accepts the fait accompli with good grace.
-Falstaff, pleased to find himself not the only dupe, proclaims that all the world is folly, and all are figures of fun (Tutto nel mondo è burla ...
-Tutti gabbati!...Ma ride ben chi ride La risata final. / "Everything in the world is a jest ... but he laughs well who laughs the final laugh").
-The entire company repeats his proclamation in a bewildering ten-voice fugue.
+Falstaff, pleased to find himself not the only dupe, proclaims that all the world is folly, and all are figures of fun ("Tutto nel mondo è burla ...
+Tutti gabbati!...Ma ride ben chi ride La risata final." / "Everything in the world is a jest ... but he laughs well who laughs the final laugh").
+The entire company repeats his proclamation in an exuberant ten-voice fugue.